Dave's Travel Pages

 Athens to Chania ferries – ANEK Lines

-For 2022, two ANEK boats, El.
-Venizelos and Elyros, will run the Athens to Chania ferry route.
+For 2023, the Elyros from Anek Lines will run the Athens to Chania ferry route.
 Like the Blue Star ferries, they are overnight ferries, arriving at Chania port early in the morning.

-While Elyros offers the reserved airplane seat option, El.
-Venizelos doesn’t.
+Elyros offers the reserved airplane seat option.
 You can book either an economy seat, where you don’t have a designated seat, or a bed in a cabin.

 Prices are the same with the Blue Galaxy.